nikita-emelianov/awg-be7000/README.md

 -----

-if you ever want to uninstall awg or start over with a fresh awg configuration, you'd run `clear_firewall_settings.sh` script
+if you ever want to uninstall awg or start over with a fresh awg configuration, you'd run `awg_clear_firewall_settings.sh` script